Exercising your senior dog

 - Keep in mind the conditions.
 If you are exercising your senior dog outdoors keep an eye on the weather.
 Older dogs don't cope as well with very high or low temperatures.
 You may need to walk during cooler times of day if it's hot, or buy an appropriate dog coat when it's cold.

 - Try to keep to familiar routes and places if your dog has problems with their senses.
 As dogs get older, much like people they can start to lose their sight and hearing.
 Keeping to somewhere familiar to them will stop them becoming anxious and confused.

 - Be aware of your surroundings.
 If your dog’s sight or hearing is getting worse, sudden movements (such as cyclists coming from apparently nowhere) can take them by surprise and be quite stressful.
 When you notice something your dog might not, help them by stroking and reassuring them.

 - Go at your dog's pace.
 Don't rush them or try to make them exercise for longer than they are able to.
 If they stop chasing a toy or lie down on a walk, they need to rest.

 - Indoor exercises will benefit your senior dog.
-If the weather is too hot or cold outside, or getting out for a long walk starts to be too much, it's a great idea to provide some exercise sessions inside.
+If the weather is too hot or cold outside, it's a great idea to provide some exercise sessions inside until the weather is more suitable for them.
 Puzzle toys and indoor games are a great way to keep your old dog happy and enjoy quality time together.

 Good exercises for older dogs